jamiekariuki/DevOpsify-three-tier-application-to-azure-AKS/README.md

 ![Pipeline Architecture](./architecture.png)

 The architecture follows a GitOps model where the Git repository is the source of truth.
-Any change to manifests, configurations, or image tags triggers automatic deployment via Argo CD.
+Any change to manifests, configurations, or image tags triggers automatic deployment via Argo CD in the cluster.

 ---